bricelam/bricelam.github.io/_posts/2016-10-23-paket-like-nuget-with-msbuild.md

   </ItemGroup>
 </Project>
 ```

-> Is there something to prevent me from adding two different versions of same library?
-Like Paket which does global
-> dependency resolving.

 And that's it!
 You're dependency versions are defined in a single place for your entire solution, and each project
 defines which dependencies it needs.